jlang99/EPC-Vegetation-Analysis/README.md

 You will need to provide a image file for this project to analyze.
-I intend to create a 2d mapped image with DJI Terra in order to analyze and entire Construction site all at once.
+I intend to create a 2d mapped image with DJI Terra and a DJI Mavic in order to analyze and entire Construction site all at once.
 Any Image will process though.

 The pixel analysis is not all inclusive.
 I have not been able to do any real world testing.